ClickHouse/ClickHouse/docs/en/sql-reference/functions/other-functions.md

 └───────┴──────────────┘
 ```

-## getClientHttpHeader
+## getClientHTTPHeader
-Returns the value of specified http header.
+Returns the value of specified HTTP header.

 **Syntax**